freeCodeCamp/gsoc/README.md

 ### Submitting Project Ideas

-We have a limited no. of projects, that we would like students to work on in this year's GSoC.
+We have repared a [limited no. of projects](https://forum.freecodecamp.org/t/google-summer-of-code-ideas-list/170155), that we would like students to work on in GSoC for 2018.
 However, we also invite you to submit your own ideas.

 Create an issue on the this repository's issue tracker in the below format:

-**_Todo: Add the link to the 2018 list_**

 ```md